 - Give examples

-- Break the task down
+- Break the problem down

-- Change my point of view or strategy
+- Change my point of view

 - Eliminate possibilities